jeffbryner/gcp-sample-slackbot-cloud-function/README.md

 You will want to create the bot parameters in your slack instance by following the guidance in: https://slack.dev/bolt-python/tutorial/getting-started-http#create-an-app

 You will need a signing secret and a bot token to use when deploying this app using terraform.
+Bot token is created via the oauth & permissions section and begins with an prefix of xoxb Signing secret is available via the 'basic informaiton' page of the app.
+You will be asked for these values when you run terraform apply which will store them in google secret manager.

+Be sure to rename the terraform.tfvars.example file as terraform.tfvars with an accurate project name, funciton name and then run:

 ```
 cd code